Kyiv to tighten security after ballistic missile attacks

-KYIV - Security measures in the Ukrainian capital Kyiv will be tightened after a spate of Russian ballistic missile attacks and threats of escalation, a city official said on Thursday.
+KYIV – Security measures in Ukrainian capital Kyiv will be tightened after a spate of Russian ballistic missile attacks and threats of escalation, a city official said on March 28.

 Moscow has since increased its use of ballistic missiles, which are much faster than regular cruise missiles and harder to shoot down, to attack Ukrainian cities.

-He said the decision had been made because of Russian statements and Russian forces' use of missiles that reach their target within minutes of being fired.
+He said the decision had been made because of Russia’s statements and Russian forces’ use of missiles that reach their targets within minutes of being fired.

 He added that Russian agents “and other enemy elements” could be attempting to infiltrate the city.